 - Venue, facility or location with sufficient equipment to provide a fitness environment, reflecting the fitness industry requirements to provide a variety of exercises such as:

 - Weights (machine/ free-weights/innovative equipment for circuit activities)

 - Cardiovascular equipment

 - Telephones, computers, information, software programs for provision of client services

 - Access to a variety of client groups with a range of fitness needs and expectations including older clients with managed conditions and apparently healthy children and adolescents.

 - Access to a variety of work-related products and services including policies, procedures and documentation

 You or your organisation are able to cease participating in this program at any stage.
-We request that any situations where you are not satisfied with the performance of the student, Fit Education is notified, so the matter may be addressed with the student.
+Notify Fit Education of any situations where you are not satisfied with the performance of the student.